Pushkar-v/Generating-Synthetic-Data-using-GANs/GAN methodology.md

-# Synthetic Data Generation for Data Privacy
+# Leveraging GANs to Generate Synthetic Data

 # Introduction

-There has been a rise in Data breaches across the world.
-This is of utmost concern and has led to strict data regulation in the pharma industry in the USA.
-Health Insurance Portability and Accountability Act (HIPPA) was enacted in the united states in 1996 and has been at the forefront of data privacy and it is increasingly important for organizations to make sure they adhere to these requirements and still continue to make advances in the ever-competitive industry.
+Data breaches have been on the rise across the world, with major attacks in the range of thousands.
+The healthcare industry is particularly sensitive to this problem as Patient Identifiable Information data is highly sensitive and strictly regulated by the Health Insurance Portability and Accountability Act (HIPPA) of 1996.
+With increasing data breaches, Healthcare firms need to innovate the way they store and leverage data to wade through regulatory compliance and keep customer data secure.

-Optum handles personally identifiable information of over 100 million customers and its at  the forefront of research and development in medicine.
-But these stricter regulations and inter company data sharing practices is proving to be a hinderance for fast innovation as Data access sharing in the organization can take up to 2 to 3 months.
+Optum handles PII information of over 100 million customers, and leverages the data to innovate research and drive growth in the firm.
+The strict regulations, notably GDPR and the impending California Consumer Protection Act of 2020, might constrain Optum to limit the way they collect and store data.
+Current data sharing practices (to ensure de-identification) have resulted in wait times for data access as long as 3 months for analysts.
+These factors have proved to be hindrances for fast innovation at Optum.

 **The key question to answer here is: How can we safely and efficiently share encrypted data that is also useful?**